liBY900/MAST-POE-PART2/README.md

 Data Entry: Fill in the clear, labeled fields for the Dish Name, Description, and Price (using numerical entry).
 Dietary Tags: Use the switches to tag the dish as Vegetarian or Vegan (note: the Vegan switch is only active if Vegetarian is enabled).
 Finalize: Once all details are entered, tap the noticeable 'Save Menu Item' button to add the dish to your menu.
 You'll be automatically returned to the Home Screen.

+# What l added for the last part

+## 1. Course-Specific Average Price Display added to the Home Screen.
+Provides the chef with a quick, data-driven financial overview by showing the average price for Starters,    Main Courses, and Desserts.